vigneshsai74/Nashville-Housing-Data-Cleaning/README.md

 # Nashville-Housing-Data-Cleaning
-Data cleaning by eliminating duplicate and null records
+Cleaned housing data by eliminating duplicate and null records and changed datatypes of columns to appropriate type.